Castellammare di Stabia - Capri

 Yes, Direct Ferries offers a wide range of discounts all year around.
 When searching for ferries, senior discounts will be automatically applied if they are available.
 Just select your age range from the passenger options.

 Yes, you can take a day trip between Castellammare di Stabia and Capri.
-Day trips from Castellammare di Stabia to Capri by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Castellammare di Stabia to Capri by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 No, ferry operators currently do not allow cars to travel on sailings between Castellammare di Stabia and Capri.

-Whether you can bring your campervan on the ferry from Castellammare di Stabia to Capri depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Castellammare di Stabia to Capri depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Yes, you can bring a bicycle on a ferry from Castellammare di Stabia to Capri with NLG & Alilauro Gruson.
-Most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry.
-View our Deal Finder for more information.
+In general, most ferry companies allow bicycles on board, but it is always best to check policies regarding bringing bicycles on the ferry, to avoid any bad surprises at the departure port.

 Yes, foot passengers can travel with SNAV, NLG, Seremar & Alilauro Gruson ferries between Castellammare di Stabia and Capri.